 Redis Streams Endpoint

 Read Behavior

-Use StartFromEarliest to control first-read position and ReadCount to bound batch size per poll.
+Use StartFromEarliest to control where consumption begins and ReadCount to cap the batch size for each poll.
 This keeps stream polling predictable under sustained correlation workloads.

 Retention And Payload Shape

-MaxLength can be used to cap stream growth on produce.
-Payloads are stored with body, content-type, and header:* fields so tracking selectors can still read from headers or body.
+MaxLength can cap stream growth on produce.
+Payloads are stored with body, content-type, and header:* fields so tracking selectors can still read from either headers or body.

 Tracking Extraction

-TrackingField and optional GatherByField use the same header/json selector syntax as other endpoints.
-MessagePayloadType and serializer settings are used when tracking id lives in the stream body.
+TrackingField and optional GatherByField use the same header or JSON selector syntax as other endpoints.
+The selector prefix is case-insensitive, but header names and JSON path segments are exact-case.
+MessagePayloadType and serializer settings are used when the tracking ID lives in the stream body.

+Redis Streams Endpoint